South Carolina Airbnb Laws and Regulations- Current Updates and Requirements

 It is important for hosts in Charleston to review current Airbnb laws and regulations in order to operate vacation rental businesses in accordance with City and State requirements.

-Why It’s Important to Define Liability Insurance
+Why It’s Important to Understand Liability Insurance

 With the explosive growth of short-term rental properties found on websites such as Airbnb and Vrbo, communities are struggling to find common ground regulations.
 Many communities have already passed ordinances and laws with which all have some type of insurance requirement.
 However, simply stating “liability insurance” doesn’t accomplish much as there are three types of liability coverage one can purchase in the open market: personal liability, premise liability, and commercial general liability.